Count On Me (Bruno Mars song): Cover versions and usage in media

 "Count on Me" has been covered by British child singer Connie Talbot and included on her album Beautiful World (2012).
 South Korean artists Lee Ki-chan and G.NA released a cover of the song as a CD single on May 12, 2011.
 The CD single, also includes an acoustic version, instrumental version and acoustic instrumental version of the track.
 It was sung live by 5,000 children from the Voice in a Million Choir at the Wembley Arena.
 In 2015, Olivia Holt performed a cover of the song on the series finale of I Didn't Do It.
+In 2019 it was covered by Gabriel Mann on Season 2 Episode 4 of the television show A Million Little Things (ABC Signature).
 It was also covered by the Willis Family for the first episode of the second season of their show by the same name, aired by TLC.
 In 2020, American singer-songwriter Josie Dunne and Australian singer-songwriter Wafia covered "Count On Me", in different instances, as part of the tenth anniversary of Mars's debut album.

 The recording is part of the Belgian/American animated film A Turtle's Tale: Sammy's Adventures and the TV show Suburgatory.
 It has been featured on two different commercials for the Blue Cross Blue Shield Association, both took place one in Illinois. and was used for a Hyundai 's commercial, during the Super Bowl XLVIII’s fourth quarter, entitled "Dad's Sixth Sense", that featured the 2016 Hyundai Genesis and Mars's song.
 It was chosen "for reasons separate and coincidental from Mars' previously announced Half Time gig".
 The track was included on the Songs for the Philippines relief album, which was compiled to help the victims of Typhoon Haiyan since "all proceeds" were donated to the Philippine Red Cross.

 It is featured in the film, Diary of a Wimpy Kid: The Long Haul (2017) and on a commercial for Ferrero SpA.
 The song is also featured in the official trailer for the 2021 film, Tom & Jerry.